 Services Australia was created in 2019 to consolidate federal social services and accelerate digital service delivery.
-The result was MyGov, an integrated online platform that organises benefits, services, and programmes by genre.
+The result was MyGov, an integrated online platform that organizes benefits, services, and programs by genre.
 MyGov has improved processing-level standards by 12%.
 Services Australia plans to implement a Netflix-inspired feature that recommends relevant services based on users’ recent government interactions or life events.11

-Such case studies show us how human-centred, connected and hyperpersonalised systems reflect a greater appreciation for each user’s individual requirements and experiences.
+Such case studies show us how human-centered, connected, and hyperpersonalized systems reflect a greater appreciation for each user’s individual requirements and experiences.
 The more services are designed around the needs of users, the less of a coordination role government may have to take on helping users navigate the system.

 Ensuring that services are equitable, inclusive, and seamless is a huge part of transformation—but it isn’t enough.
 Whatever the nature of your services, how can you ensure that your resources are focused on supporting people rather than administrative processes?

 In this part of the transformation drive, four steps are important: